JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 # Statement of need

 `GeophysicalModelGenerator.jl` is a Julia [@bezanson2017julia] package that helps collecting and visualising a wide variety of geophysical and geoscientific data in a coherent manner.
 It also simplifies the process of generating 2D or 3D models that can, for example, be used as input models in geodynamic simulations.
-It provides functions that transfer data from one format to the other, or project them from geographic `Longitude/Latitude/Depth` or `UTM` coordinates to Cartesian coordinates (`kilometers`).
-It allows performing tasks such as creating cross-sections though volumetric data, importing screenshots from published papers, downloading digital elevation data and saving the resulting data in `VTK` format, that can, for instance, be visualised with open source tools such as [Paraview](www.paraview.org).
+It provides functions that transfer data from one format to the other, or project them from geographic `Longitude/Latitude/Depth` or UTM `Northing/Easting/Depth` coordinates to Cartesian coordinates (`kilometers`).
+The package allows performing tasks such as creating cross-sections though volumetric data, importing screenshots from published papers, downloading digital elevation data and saving the resulting data in `VTK` format, that can, for instance, be visualised with open source tools such as [Paraview](www.paraview.org).

 Most geoscientists tend to have their own python/matlab/bash visualisation and therefore perform part of this job already.
 Yet, having all functionality in one place in an easy-to-use package, makes this more extendable and will likely facilitate sharing data along with their interpretations.